nkabbara/nkabbara.github.io/docs/remember-the-archer.md

 >
 > And the need to win drains him of power.

-Imagine living your life for nothing.
+Imagine living your life for no prize.
 Will you have all your skill?